-18.7.
+17.7.
 Timeseries Integration Layer

-This section describes how to configure OpenNMS Horizon to use the Time Series Integration Layer.
+This section describes how to configure OpenNMS Horizon to use the Timeseries Integration Layer.

-Traditionally OpenNMS Horizon supports storing time series data in RRD files on disk or via Newts in Cassandra.
+Traditionally OpenNMS Horizon supports storing timeseries data in RRD files on disk or via Newts in Cassandra.
 These implementations require a deep knowledge of OpenNMS.
 It is hard to add another time series database.

-With the rise of many new time series databases, we want to provide an easy way to support other time series databases with minimal effort.
-This lead to the development of the Time Series Integration Layer.
+With the rise of many new time series databases we want to provide an easy way to support another timseries database with minimal effort.
+This lead to the development of the Timeseries Integration Layer.

-The Time Series Integration Layer allows users to integrate a new time series database via OSGi plugin.

-Examples of time series plugins:
+The Timeseries Integration Layer allows to integrate a new timeseries database vis osgi plugin.
+Examples of timeseries plugins: